logo

 Leathy Ann Taylor Stringfield Gilman was born on January 22, 1851 in Shelby County, Ohio.
 She was the daughter of Jacob Taylor and Sarah Branstiter.

-Leathy married her third husband, Henry C. Gilman on February 13, 1879.
+Leathy married, Henry C. Gilman on February 13, 1879.
 Henry was born in July, 1836 in Pennsylania.
-He had a son Walter Gilman from a previous marriage.
-Walter was born about 1867.
-Leathy and Henry had one child, Harry Michael Gilman (1883-1911) who married Mary.
+He was the son of Michael Gilman and Elizabeth McCoy.

 The Gilmans appeared in the 1880 census in the 5th Ward of Des Moines, Polk County, Iowa.
 The household consisted of C. H. Gillman age 43, Lethe A. age 29, Walter age 13, Jessie M. age five, and Alice age three.